rdwrome/347fa24/README.md

       - *if* you submit YouTube links (which is discouraged), they must have TIME STAMPS
     - Correctly document all your debugging, especially if you code ultimately does not run as intended.
 I will take points off for code that does not run correctly, but will still give partial credit if it is well-documented.
     - For the purposes of this class, your documentation also helps you prepare to talk about your code in class with your colleagues.
-    - In general (unless I specify otherwise), it is permissible to use chat-GPT under the following circumstances:
-      - You put your entire prompt in your Documentation File.
-      - You include a screenshot of your interaction with chat-GPT in your Documentation File.
-      - You write out *in your own words* your understanding of what you learned from using chat-GPT.

 ## Instructor Info
 ### <u>Rachel Devorah Wood Rome, Ph.D.</u>